jgscott/ECO394D/slides/09_intro_asymptotic_theory/09_intro_asymptotic_theory.md

 CLT: summary
 =======

-The central limit theorem can be used to prove that lots of common estimators are asymptotically normal:
+There are variations on the central limit theorem showing that lots of common estimators are asymptotically normal:
 - sample means and proportions
 - differences of sample means and proportions
 - sample standard deviations and correlations
 - OLS estimators of the intercept and slope
-- basically anything that looks like an average of some sample quantity!
+- basically anything that looks like an average of some sample quantity! __Averages eventually look normal.__

 Confidence intervals